Tips for Juggling Retirement Planning and Spending on your kids

 In fact, in a recent survey by Nielsen commissioned by Income1, 21% of parents’ expenses are allocated to their children, with a large chunk (68%) of that spending being put towards education, tuition and enrichment.

-Lynn Yeo, a 34-year-old corporate communications manager, concurs.
-She does not have plans to enrol her 3-year-old daughter in any tuition and enrichment classes at the moment, and maintains that it is important to consider her child’s interests and needs before doing so.
-At the moment, she does not think her child needs enrichment classes if the school is doing its job.
+Lynn Yeo, a 34-year-old corporate communications manager, is one parent who doesn't believe in spending too much in this area.
+She does not have plans to enrol her 3-year-old daughter in any tuition and enrichment classes at the moment and maintains that it is important to consider her child’s interests and needs before doing so.
+At the moment, she does not think her child will need extra classes if her school is doing its job.

-That is the approach taken by Christine Yeo, a 40-year-old lawyer and mother of two sons aged 6 and 3.
+A similar approach is taken by Christine Yeo, a 40-year-old lawyer and mother of two sons aged 6 and 3.
 Her elder son is currently enrolled in Chinese speech and drama through his kindergarten’s vendor.
 “I consider largely the child’s inclination and interest before enrolling him in classes,” she says.

 While her children are currently not enrolled in tuition, she says, “I might consider if my child’s school teacher tells me that he needs it”.